openhab/openhab-addons/bundles/org.openhab.binding.foobot/README.md

 This binding fetches the Indoor Air Quality data of each of your Foobot devices from the Foobot cloud service.

 To use this binding, you first need to [register and get your API key](https://api.foobot.io/apidoc/index.html).
+The api is rate limited to 200 calls per day.
+If you need a higher rate limit please contact Foobot.

 ## Supported Things